Types of anti-competitive activity

 - to offer discounts or increase your prices at the same time

-- to charge the same fees to intermediaries, eg retailers selling your products
+- to charge the same fees to intermediaries, for example retailers selling your products

-You can’t discuss bids for a contract tender with your competitors.
+You cannot discuss bids for a contract tender with your competitors.
 Bid rigging includes:

 - agreeing with your competitors how much you’ll bid for a contract or share information about your bid